-Such initiatives could include removing data localisation barriers, such as unnecessary requirements to store data in a particular jurisdiction or locate computing facilities locally, as well as outright bans on cross-border data flows.
-Other initiatives could target technology barriers related, for example, to security standards and requirements to disclose encryption algorithms or other proprietary source code.
-Finally, removing barriers to Internet services in existing regulatory regimes could pave the way for new business models and reduce the costs of using Internet platforms.85
+Such initiatives could include removing data localisation barriers, such as unnecessary requirements to store data in a particular jurisdiction or local content requirements for computing facilities, as well as outright bans on cross-border data flows, or other ways that might constitute an unjustified barrier to trade.
+Barriers to trade arise equally in trade and other policy domains.
+Policies concerning the internal market, consumer protection, procurement, cybersecurity, health or financial services should also maintain an effort to avoid unnecessary barriers to trade and cross border data flows.
+Finally, removing barriers to Internet services in existing regulatory regimes could pave the way for new business models and reduce the costs of using Internet platforms.